 Jonathan Skolnick, Ed.
 L.D.

-Executive Vice President for Programs and Strategy
+Executive Vice President

-In 2013 Jonathan was selected as one of 25 national leaders to receive a full scholarship for the Doctorate in Education Leadership at Harvard University, a groundbreaking interdisciplinary degree program that allowed him to lead with and learn from business, education, and policy leaders across the country.
+In 2013 Jonathan was selected as one of 25 national leaders to receive a full scholarship for the Doctorate in Education Leadership (Ed.L.D.) at Harvard University, a groundbreaking interdisciplinary degree program that allowed him to lead with and learn from business, education, and policy leaders across the country.

 Jonathan also holds an A.B. in Modern U.S. History from Brown University and a Masters in the Science of Teaching from Pace University.
 He is on the Board of Compass Charter School and the Steering Committee for Israel Policy Forum (IPF) Atid.
 Throughout his career, Jonathan has been driven by his Jewish values and his belief that innovative and inclusive community organizations can change lives.
-His own family came to this country seeking refuge from hatred and genocidal violence, and here they found a society ready to help them achieve their dreams.
+His own family came to this country seeking refuge, and here they found a society ready to help them achieve their dreams.
 He views his work at Educational Alliance as a way to keep the American dream alive and thriving in the 21st century.